Image © ITV Studios, 1969

 Clifford Evans

-Character & Episode: Sir Oliver Norenton in When Did You Start to Stop Seeing Things?
+Character & Episode: Sir Oliver Norenton in When Did You Start To Stop Seeing Things?

 Born: 17/02/1912, Senghenydd, Caerphilly, Wales (as Clifford George Evans)